CSP02/The-Bot/README.md

 ### Features which may available for next version:
 * Will try to add createcustomcommand(ccc) command to create commands with the help of bot.
-* Will Fix the bugs i current version if it has any
+* Will Fix the bugs i current version if it has any.

 ### Command usage:
 ```